andrey-terekhov/RuC/README.md

 $ cmake ..
 ```

-This will generate a Makefike, so you can use the standard routine:
+This will generate a Makefile, so you can use the standard routine:

 ```
 $ make